lenchv/constanta.dn.ua/README.md

-# constanta.dn.ua
+# One page site
-Site of constanta company
+Site of company